 Sengoku daimyō (戦国大名)

 Sengoku daimyō built castle towns in their domains from which they could control their vassals and the villages that served as their land base.
-By the middle of the 16th century the most powerful of the sengoku daimyo had extended their boundaries by absorbing their weaker neighbours attaining sufficient strength and autonomy to rule their domains like petty princes.
-They issued their own laws (分国法 bunkokuhō), adopted their own weights and measures, even their own era names (元年 nengō).
+By the middle of the 16th century, the most powerful of the Sengoku daimyo had extended their boundaries by absorbing their weaker neighbours attaining sufficient strength and autonomy to rule their domains like petty princes.
+They issued their laws (分国法 bunkokuhō), adopted their weights and measures, even their era names (元年 nengō).
 They regarded their fiefs as “states” (国家 kokka) and themselves as protectors of the state.
-While the sengoku daimyō domains were won and held by armed force, most daimyo found it politically appropriate to legitimize themselves by claiming to be successors to the former shugo.
-Increasingly, however, the most powerful of the sengoku daimyō claimed the right of local governance simply based on their ability to bring law and order to the domains.
+While the Sengoku daimyō domains were won and held by armed force, most daimyo found it politically appropriate to legitimise themselves by claiming to be successors to the former shugo.
+Increasingly, however, the most powerful of the Sengoku daimyō claimed the right of local governance based merely on their ability to bring law and order to the domains.
 Such were the later Hōjō (北条), the Takeda (武田), the Uesugi (上杉), the Imagawa (今川), the Asai (浅井), the Ukita (宇喜多), the Chōsokabe (長宗我部), the Mōri (毛利), the Ōtomo (大友), the Ryūzōji, and the Shimazu (島津) clans.

-As the daimyō, whose rule resulted in extreme territorial decentralization, retained considerable local autonomy as vassals of the hegemon, a policy of military unification was imposed first by Oda Nobunaga, then by Toyotomi Hideyoshi.
-This unification, or rather conquest, of the daimyō began in 1568 with Nobunaga’s entrance into Kyōto and was completed in 1590, when Hideyoshi defeated the Later Hōjō clan (後北条氏 Go-Hōjō-shi) in the Odawara campaign.
-Consequently, the daimyō as local military-political powers underwent important changes, either as a result of their own efforts in order to enhance their control over their domains, or forced upon them by the centralizing power of Nobunaga and Hideyoshi.
+As the daimyō, whose rule resulted in extreme territorial decentralisation, retained considerable local autonomy as vassals of the hegemon, a policy of military unification was imposed first by Oda Nobunaga, then by Toyotomi Hideyoshi.
+This unification, or rather conquest, of the daimyō, began in 1568 with Nobunaga’s entrance into Kyōto and was completed in 1590 when Hideyoshi defeated the Later Hōjō clan (後北条氏 Go-Hōjō-shi) in the Odawara campaign.
+Consequently, the daimyō as local military-political powers underwent essential changes, either as a result of their efforts to enhance their control over their domains, or forced upon them by the centralising power of Nobunaga and Hideyoshi.
 The daimyō of this period are often referred to as shokuhō-daimyō (織豊大名), shoku (織) and hō (豊) being alternative readings of the first characters in the names Oda (織田) and Toyotomi (豊臣).

 Under Nobunaga and Hideyoshi the daimyō consolidated their power at the same time that they were forced to yield some of their autonomy to the shōgun.
 Nobunaga began the practice of moving daimyō and their retainers from one domain to another for strategic purposes or to break the deeply entrenched local ties of some to their hereditary territories.
 He also began, and Hideyoshi completed, a nationwide cadastral survey (太閤検地 taikō kenchi) that gave the ruling class accurate information on the extent of the country’s cultivated land, its productivity, and its distribution for the first time in Japanese history.